halveez/ec601_project1/README.md

 ## Applications

-Some of the most common applications of hyper spectral imaging include agricultural monitoring, archaelogy, and large scale mining and production.[[1]](#1)
+Some of the most common applications of multi-spectral imaging include agricultural monitoring, environmental management, archaelogy, and large scale mining and production[[1]](#1).
+These industries will often use drone based imaging systems to monitor fertilization status, crop production, water retention in a field, and even the composition of the soil, among many other characteristics.

-What are applications of the topic?
+One of the most well-known multi-spectral imaging systems and programs is NASA's Landsat[[2]](#2).
+Landsat 1 was launched in 1972, and to this point, there have been 8 different Landsat sattelitles, with a 9th being planned for launch on September 27, 2021.

-What is the societal significance of the research?
+The Landsat 8 for example has sensors that cover 11 different spectral bands, including blue, gree, red, NIR, SWIR, and thermal, among others.
+Not only do these projects provide data that benefits countless industries, but the production of these systems themselves (both the sensors and the carriers, whether satellites or drones) are massive economic projects that can help to sustain work in various industries directly (Landsat 9 was budgeted $650M by the US Congress).

 ## Literature review